raystack/compass/docs/docs/introduction.md

 - **Extensibility:** Add your own metadata types and resources to support wide variety of metadata.
 - **Runtime:** Compass can run inside VMs or containers in a fully managed runtime environment like kubernetes.

-## Usage

-Explore the following resources to get started with Compass:

-- [Guides](./guides/ingestion) provides guidance on ingesting and queying metadata from Compass.
-- [Concepts](./concepts/overview) describes all important Compass concepts.
-- [Reference](./reference/configuration.md) contains details about configurations, metrics and other aspects of Compass.
-- [Contribute](./contribute/contributing.md) contains resources for anyone who wants to contribute to Compass.

 ## Using Compass
+You can manage the data discovery for your resources via Compass in any of the following ways:
 ### Compass Command Line Interface

-For more information on using the Compass CLI, see the CLI Reference page.
+You can use the Compass command line interface to issue commands and to perform the entire data discovery flow.
+Using the command line can be faster and more convenient than the console.
+For more information on using the Compass CLI, see the [CLI Reference](./reference/cli.md) page.

 ### HTTPS API

+You can get hands on asset searching, listing, tagging, starring and much more by using the Compass HTTPS API, which lets you issue HTTPS requests directly to the service.
+When you use the HTTPS API, you must include the user information from the configurable identity uuid in the request header.
-For more information, see the API reference page.
+For more information, see the [User Management](./concepts/user.md) and [API reference](./reference/api.md) pages.

 ## Where to go from here